DominikPlavka/huli-alumni-job-preparation/README.md

 # Dominik Plavka

 Welcome to my page, my name is Dominik and I'm a fresh alumni of Green Fox Academy.
-I'm specializing in full stack and this is my progression in our after-course Huli program, where I'm sharpening my skills to become an even better candidate.
+I'm specializing in full stack and this is my basic progression in our after-course Huli program, where I'm sharpening my skills to become an even better candidate.

 ## Hire me
 LinkedIn: https://www.linkedin.com/in/dominik-plavka-0411549a/